Twelve Tribes of Israel: Theories of origin

-Scholars such as Max Weber (in Ancient Judaism) and Ronald M. Glassman (2017) concluded that there never was a fixed number of tribes.
-Instead, the idea that there were always twelve tribes should be regarded as part of the Israelite national founding myth: the number 12 was not a real number, but an ideal number, which had symbolic significance in Near Eastern cultures with duodecimal counting systems, from which, among other things, the modern 12-hour clock is derived.
+Scholars such as Max Weber (in Ancient Judaism) and Ronald M. Glassman (2017) argued that there never was a fixed number of tribes and instead regarded the idea that there were always twelve tribes as part of the Israelite national founding myth: the number 12 was an ideal number, which had symbolic significance in Near Eastern cultures with duodecimal counting systems, from which, among other things, the modern 12-hour clock is derived.

 Biblical scholar Arthur Peake saw the tribes originating as postdiction, as eponymous metaphor giving an aetiology of the connectedness of the tribe to others in the Israelite confederation.

 Translator Paul Davidson argued: "The stories of Jacob and his children, then, are not accounts of historical Bronze Age people.
 Rather, they tell us how much later Jews and Israelites understood themselves, their origins, and their relationship to the land, within the context of folktales that had evolved over time."
 He goes on to argue that most of the tribal names are "not personal names, but the names of ethnic groups, geographical regions, and local deities.
 E.g. Benjamin, meaning "son of the south" (the location of its territory relative to Samaria), or Asher, a Phoenician territory whose name may be an allusion to the goddess Asherah."

-Historian Dr. Immanuel Lewy in Commentary mentions "the Biblical habit of representing clans as persons.
+Historian Immanuel Lewy in Commentary mentions "the Biblical habit of representing clans as persons.
 In the Bible, the twelve tribes of Israel are sons of a man called Jacob or Israel, as Edom or Esau is the brother of Jacob, and Ishmael and Isaac are the sons of Abraham.
 Elam and Ashur, names of two ancient nations, are sons of a man called Shem.
 Sidon, a Phoenician town, is the first-born of Canaan; the lands of Egypt and Abyssinia are the sons of Ham.
 This kind of mythological geography is widely known among all ancient peoples.
-Archaeology has found that many of these personal names of ancestors originally were the names of clans, tribes, localities, or nations. […] if the names of the twelve tribes of Israel are those of mythological ancestors and not of historical persons, then many stories of the patriarchal and Mosaic age lose their historic validity.
+Archaeology has found that many of these personal names of ancestors originally were the names of clans, tribes, localities, or nations. [...] if the names of the twelve tribes of Israel are those of mythological ancestors and not of historical persons, then many stories of the patriarchal and Mosaic age lose their historic validity.
 They may indeed partly reflect dim reminiscences of the Hebrews' tribal past, but in their specific detail they are fiction."
-On the same subject, Gijsbert J.B.
-Sulman wrote that the idea of common ancestry should be seen as "an expression of solidarity of different ethnic groups, who merged over time to form one nation", and that the practice of inventing common ancestry is also known among the Bedouin.

 Norman Gottwald argued that the division into twelve tribes originated as an administrative scheme under King David.

 Additionally, the Mesha Stele (carved c.
 840 BCE) mentions Omri as King of Israel and also mentions "the men of Gad".